jipgg/Dluau/README.md

 ## Features
 It extends the Luau C API with a minimal set of utilities to standardize/synchronize userdata type tags and namecall stringatoms for more easily extending the environment with external C API that can be dynamically loaded with the builtin `dlimport` library.

-For this to work reliably the runtime consists of a shared dll named `dluaulib.dll` which other dll can link to or import symbols from.
+For this to work reliably the runtime consists of a shared dll named `dluaulib.dll` which other dlls can link to or import symbols from.

 Also does it provide an abstraction layer for the windows executable host.
 As opposed to Linux, Windows differentiates between true console applications and windows applications, the latter allowing you to create GUI applications and the former behaving like your standard console app.
 Dluau always runs the environment as a Windows subsystem from the host and emulates the console behavior to behave functionally the same as it would work on Linux.
-What this means is that you can potentially run both gui apps and console apps from the same host application, like Linux.
+What this means is that you can potentially run both gui apps and console apps from the same host application.

 It also provides a couple of quality-of-life features like a `nameof` pseudo function and a `script` 'library' which get resolved to string literals before compilation.
 Also does it implement a `task` library that is essentially a port of Roblox's task library with some minor differences and features.

+The `os` library features have been reverted to the vanilla lua version.
 ### DLL loading
 I've made a basic cmake [stub library](https://github.com/jipgg/dluaulib-stub) of the dluaulib.dll and Luau + dluau API that you can add as a subdirectory to your CMakeLists.txt for creating your own DLLs without having to build the whole source.